pyllyukko/harden.yml/SLACKWARE.md

 * "Fix" the single-user mode to use `su-login` instead of `agetty`
 * Configures a bit better password policy to `login.defs`
+* Changes the hashing mechanism to [SHA512](https://en.wikipedia.org/wiki/SHA-2) and more crypt rounds

 ### Authorization